 Divine Cleaning – In the Spring we do some major cleaning in the kitchen.

-Coffee Social – The CCW hosts two of coffee socials each year; duties will include serving coffee and donuts after Sunday Masses.
+Coffee Social – The CCW hosts a coffee socials each month; duties will include serving coffee and caramel rolls after Sunday Masses.

 Quilters – This group meets weekly and sews quilts and donates to organizations.